neuromechanics-uoa/tinymotion_backend/docs/architecture.md

 Fields marked as encrypted are encrypted at rest using `StringEncryptedType` (symmetric encryption) from [SQLAlchemy-Utils](https://sqlalchemy-utils.readthedocs.io/en/latest/data_types.html) (IN PROGRESS).

 Database backups can be achieved by copying the SQLite database file.
-Encrypted information in the backups will not be understandable without the secret key.
+Encrypted information in the backups will not be understandable without the secret key that was used to encrypt them.

 !!! note